 For over 70 years the ministry of Camp Geneva has been connecting children with Christ through summer camp programs.
 We offer young people the opportunity to disengage from their everyday life and understand their identity and purpose in Jesus Christ.
 There are few places where this can happen clearer than at camp.
-Your gifts of financial support play a vital role in making that happen.
+Your gifts of financial support play a vital role in making this possible.

 Thank you for connecting children to the love of Jesus Christ in our summer camp program by making a financial gift today.
 Gift options include a one-time or monthly recurring gift.
 GENEVA is a 501c3 non-profit organization and all donations are tax deductible.
 You will receive a receipt.